tinstructor/contiki-ng/examples/twofaced/README.md

 ~/contiki-ng/tools/code-style/uncrustify-fix-style.sh $1 2>&1
 ```

-Then, we give these files all rights imaginable because we're only partially pedantic about good practices and sometimes (read: often) we only pretend to care:
+Then, we give these files all rights imaginable because, once again, we're only partially pedantic about good practices and sometimes (read: often) we only pretend to care:

 ```bash
 $ cd ~/bin/